LukeShortCloud/rootpages/README.md

 ### License

 Root Pages, and all of it's content, is provided under the GNU Free Documentation License (GFDL) v1.3.
-Additional disclaimers related to warranty and liability from the GPLv3 licence are also applied to this project.
+Additional disclaimers related to warranty and liability from the GPLv3 license are also applied to this project.

 Files: